mlevit/echelon/GETTING_STARTED.md

 ### Perform Proactive Monitoring (during run)

-While the job is running, you have the option to engage in proactive monitoring.
+While the job is running, you have the option to run proactive monitoring.
 This involves conducting statistical checks on the ongoing run.

 Should any of these proactive monitoring checks falter, a new entry will be added to the `alert` table.